Seeds Kids Worship

 Building Hope and Faith

-Hope can feel abstract to children, but interactive songs make it tangible.
-Abound In Hope comes alive when children use growing movements (starting small, reaching high) to represent hope filling their hearts, and swirling movements to show the Holy Spirit’s power.
-The uplifting melody combined with reaching, expanding gestures helps children physically experience the joy and peace Paul describes in Romans 15:13.
+Hope can feel abstract to children.
+But interactive songs make it tangible.
+Abound In Hope comes alive when children use growing movements (starting small, reaching high) to represent hope filling their hearts. swirling movements to show the Holy Spirit’s power.

 Seasonal and Situational Applications